Summer strawberries are the star of this refreshing, homemade Fresh Strawberry Sorbet Recipe. Super easy to make and dairy free!

 What is in a Sorbet?

-Sorbet is a very simple combination of fruit (or fruit flavoring) and sweetened water.
+Sorbet is a frozen treat consisting of a very simple combination of fresh fruit (or fruit flavoring) and sweetened water.
 (Typically, water and sugar are boiled together to make a simple syrup).
 Sometimes corn syrup is added to improve the texture and make it more smooth.

 How to Make Strawberry Sorbet